truthcoin/www.truthcoin.info/_posts/2021-10-15-security-budget-ii-mm.md

 Soon, Merged Mining will be drastically better than ever.
 The two improvements are:

 * The MMed chains, will NOT be feeble Altcoins -- they will be super-cool ultra-useful sidechains.
 Every BTC owner will access these networks for "free" (ie, with the coins they already own), instead of having to buy new coins (as with Alts).
-* Blind Merged Mining (Bip301), allows miners to MM without doing anything -- they just include the highest fee-paying txns.
-At present, to MM miners *must* run Altcoin node software (which is often buggy and resource-intensive).
+* Blind Merged Mining (Bip301), allows miners to MM without doing anything -- they just include the highest fee-paying txns (which is what they already do).
+In contrast, today's MMers *must* run Altcoin node software (which is often buggy and resource-intensive).

-Then, MM will finally take its place as one of the most important aspects of Bitcoin.
+Then, MM will finally take its rightful place as one of the most important aspects of Bitcoin.